Plumbing: Troubleshooting Your Toilet's Flushing Mechanism

 How a Flushing Mechanism Works

-A toilet's flush action is powered by three things: water pressure, gravity and you (the Flush Master).
-The big tank at the back of the bowl is full of water, and it's elevated above the bowl.
+A toilet's flush action is powered by three things: 1) water pressure, 2) gravity, and 3) you, the Flush Master.
+The big tank at the back is full of water, and it's elevated above the bowl.
 When the Flush Master activates the handle, it pulls on a chain inside the tank, which in turn lifts a little rubber trap door (called a flapper).
 This lets the water in the tank rush down through a big hole and into the bowl, creating the familiar swirling action and, ultimately, the flush that empties the bowl.
 When the tank is empty, the flapper drops back down over the hole.
 Meanwhile, a float that's attached to the flush-and-fill valve (also called a "ballcock") has dropped with the exiting water, triggering the valve to open and refill the tank.
 The float rides atop the rising water and shuts off the valve at the preset level.

 - Nothing happens when the handle is depressed: This usually is accompanied by a "loose" feeling in the handle.
 Most likely the flapper chain has broken or detached from the handle arm.
 Inside the tank, reattach the chain (leaving it a little slack).
 If it's broken, use a thin wire or twist-tie to reconnect the broken ends as a temporary fix, and replace the chain soon (or wait to see how long the twist-tie holds out).